bestproject/getjoomla.sh/README.md

 - Run `getjoomla`
 - Go to your domain and just run installation

-## How to get latest version
+## How to get latest Joomla! version
 - Run `getjoomla`

-## How to get list of available versions
+## How to get list of available Joomla! versions
 - Run `getjoomla versions`

-## How to get specific version
+## How to get specific Joomla! version
 - Run get joomla with version number  eg. `getjoomla 3.6.2`

 # Sample installation